-Try to have a wide variety of workouts to choose from.
+Try to have a wide variety of workouts to choose from, such as different weight lifting workouts.
 Not only will different routines enable you to work different parts of your body, but you won’t get bored repeating the same exercises day in, day out.

 It’s also vital that you also change up your workout every few weeks so that you aren’t constantly following the same routines.
 Your body can get too comfortable with same exercises and, if you aren’t ready to add more weight, then consider changing your exercise routines.

 Water can make the world of difference to your workouts.
 Some people are shocked at how their body reacts when they clearly have not been hydrating properly.